All Episodes

 Despite having polio as a child, he managed to join the Army Air Force as a cameraman.

-He worked exclusively as a cameraman in intelligence capacity, and he had top-secret clearance.
+He worked exclusively as a cameraman in an intelligence capacity, and he had top secret clearance.

-Um, he filmed such things as part of the Manhattan Project and the testing of the Trentis site in New Mexico.
+He filmed such things as part of the Manhattan Project and the testing of the Trinity site in New Mexico.

-On July, on June the 2nd, um, 1947, he was ordered by General McMullen to, uh, take part in a special project which was to film a crash that had occurred in New Mexico and he was to go directly to it.
+On June the 2nd, 1947, he was ordered by General McMullen to take part in a special project, which was to film a crash that had occurred in New Mexico, and he was to go directly to it.

-Um, he flew to right field where he picked up more men and more equipment and he then flew on in a C-54 to Roswell, New Mexico.
+He flew to Wright Field, where he picked up more men and more equipment, and he then flew on in a C-54 to Roswell, New Mexico.

-They then drove from Socorro towards Magdalena And they turned 10 miles south on a dirt road until they got to a dry lake bed.
+They then drove from Sicaro towards Magdalena and they turned 10 miles south on a dirt road until they got to a dry lake bed.

 This area was completely cordoned off by the military.

-And despite a command he'd received from General Tuey in Washington DC, in addition to General McMullen, saying this was the crash of a Soviet spy plane, it was quite obvious this was not a spy plane.
+And despite a command he received from General Tuhe in Washington, D.C., in addition to General McMullen, saying this was the crash of a Soviet spy plane, it was quite obvious this was not a spy plane.

-According to his account, there was a large disc on its back, And there was heat still radiating from the ground around it.
+According to his account, there was a large disk on its back, and there was heat still radiating from the ground around it.

 There were strange beings, which he described as freaks, lying beside the craft.